Ndaruga/Scalable-Food-Ordering-App-with-Apache-Kafka-for-Event-Streaming-and-Python-with-System-Design/README.md

   - `received_orders`: Topic for receiving orders from the frontend.
   - `confirmed_orders`: Topic for confirmed orders after processing.

+The services are running on the following ports:

+* Kafka 7.2.0: [http://localhost:29092](http://localhost:29092) to connect to Kafka running in Docker from your machine, [http://broker:9092](http://broker:9092) used between Docker services inside the container.
+* Kafka Connect: [http://localhost:8083](http://localhost:8083) to setup and manage Connectors in Kafka Connect from your machine.
+* ElasticSearch: [http://localhost:9200](http://localhost:9200) to search/index documents in ElasticSearch (running in Docker) from your machine, [http://elastic:9200](http://elastic:9200) for communication between Docker services.
+* Kibana: [http://localhost:5601](http://localhost:5601) to have an easy way to access ElasticSearch via a GUI from your machine.

 ## Additional Notes

 - Mock orders are generated with random data using the `Faker` library.